CourseProjectAY/CleaningDataProj/CodeBook.md

 *	Extract the mean and standard deviation column names and data.
 *	Process the data.
 There are two parts processing test and train data respectively.
 * Merge data set.

+## Variables

+Features along with the column numbers are extracted from the features.txt file of the Original UCI HAR DATASET